routeflow/AtomaticConfigurationRouteFlow/README.md

 Building
 ==============================
-RouteFlow runs on Ubuntu 12.04.
+Automatic Configuration of RouteFlow is currently tested on Ubuntu 12.04.

 1. Install the dependencies: